 Realistically though, don't you think that group sizes in the

 teens is too many?

-Is the information you need readily available online, or do you have to ask for it?
+Is the information you need readily available online, or do you have to

 Let's face it, this is the age of instant information so why would anyone withhold it? . . .

 If you have to email or call for the trip cost or the itinerary . . . why?

 here, plus we have a hugely comprehensive question and answer page

 here, plus additional 'overview' information on our home page.

 email us and your questions will be answered promptly.